-The mission of the Foundation is "Waste Not, Hunger Not, With Love".
-We target to rescue edible surplus food from different sectors of the food industry, which would otherwise be disposed of as waste.
+The mission of the Foundation is "Waste Not, Hunger Not, With Love."
+We target to rescue edible surplus food from different sectors of the food industry, that would otherwise be disposed of as waste.
 Following strict safety protocols, we prepare nutritious hot meals in our central kitchens with the rescued food, and serve them to underprivileged communities.

-In the current financial year, we have rescued close to 1,396,108 kg of edible surplus food from the food industry and 24,437 pieces of bread from bakeries in Hong Kong.
-Making use of the surplus food, we have prepared 1,395,761 meals boxes and 349,027 non-perishable food packs.
-These meal boxes and food packs have been sent to our beneficiaries through our 200 charity partners.
+In the current financial year, we have rescued 1,717,277 kg of edible surplus food from the food industry and 16,898 pieces of bread from the bakeries in Hong Kong.
+Making use of the surplus food, we have prepared 2,157,971 meals boxes and 536,649 non-perishable food packs.
+Theses meal boxes and food packs have been sent to our beneficiaries through our 181 charity partners.